http://bandonion.info is now https://bandonioninfo.de

 Bild The reedplate and 10 reeds cover the chambers for five keys of a very early concertina....

-Bild An upright group of chambers is called a sound post...
+Bild An upright group of chambers on the mounting floor is called a sound post...

 5. The English Concertina from London